WHY MOST WORKPLACE WELLBEING PROGRAMS FAIL TO CREATE REAL IMPACT

 Fermented foods and alkaline diets

 The list goes on.
-And yet… despite having access to more information and support than ever before, we are still seeing a decline in societal wellbeing.
+Yet, despite having access to more information and support than ever before, we are still seeing a decline in societal wellbeing.

 Wellbeing programs often fail for two core reasons:

 They do work.
 They do matter.
-But they are only as effective as the structure that holds them and deploys them consistently.
+But their effectiveness is limited by the structure that holds and deploys them consistently.

 Here’s what typically happens: Someone attends a wellbeing workshop, feels a spike of motivation, and starts a new habit.
-But then life returns to baseline with competing demands, noise, fatigue - and the habit drops off.
+But then life returns to its usual pace, filled with competing demands, noise, and fatigue.
+As a result, the habit fades away.

 “Why can’t I stick to anything?”